Uniforms of the United States Marine Corps: History

+Field uniforms as of 1983: Desert Battle Dress, Camouflage (with service sweater), Camouflage (with utilities and body armor), Camouflage (with field coat), Arctic Camouflage.

 The introduction of women into the Corps doubled the number of uniforms, as women had an equivalent for every male uniform.
 After the war, female uniforms became close to their male equivalents as women were more closely integrated into the Corps, and the green service uniform was worn year-round as the khaki summer version was discontinued.
 In the late 1980s, the full white dress uniform coat was discontinued, though the white dress trousers remain in use as the officer and SNCO summer Blue-white dress and for authorized junior Marines in ceremonies today.

 After the Korean War, khaki utilities were replaced by OG-107 versions, which were in turn replaced in the mid-70s by ERDL pattern uniforms.
 The Battle Dress Uniform became the standard utilities in the early 1980s, with the woodland and 6-color desert patterns available.
 After the Persian Gulf War, nametapes were added to the BDU blouse and the 3-color desert pattern was adopted to address deficiencies, and worn until the MCCUU was adopted in the early 2000s.

 Swagger sticks were once in vogue in the Corps, starting as an informal accessory carried by officers in the late 19th century.
 In 1915, it gained official approval as recruiters were encouraged to carry them to improve public image.
 This tradition grew when Marines deployed for World War I encountered European officers carrying swagger sticks, leading to an entry in the uniform regulations in 1922 authorizing enlisted Marines to carry them as well.
 The usage died down in the 1930s and 40s, excepting China Marines, and returned in vogue when a 1952 regulation encouraged them; reaching a peak from 1956 to 1960, when Commandant Randolph M. Pate encouraged use.
 However, his successor, David M. Shoup, quickly made them optional and discouraged their use.
 In 1977 then Commandant Gen. Louis H. Wilson issued a directive banning the carrying of them while in uniform.